AT&T rules out Vodafone bid for now

 If it does not buy Vodafone, AT&T could instead look at other European operators, such as British market leader EE, according to bankers and analysts.

 But Vodafone is seen as a better option than EE, which would give AT&T much more limited exposure to Europe.
-Investors showed little sign of betting on such a deal on Monday as they pushed down shares of EE's parents - Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE).
+Investors showed little sign of betting on such a deal on Monday as they pushed down shares of EE's parents - Orange and Deutsche Telekom.

 "A number of other potential targets might be accretive in their own right (for AT&T) but wouldn't have the sort of game-changing potential Vodafone would have, if you think that Europe is the right place to be," Watts said.